qBioTurin/SIR/ReadME.md

 # Cases of study

-In this section we show the steps necessary to model, study and analyze a simple case study.
+In this section, we show the steps necessary to model, study and analyze a simple case study.
 To this aim, we choose to study the diffusion of a disease following the SIR dynamics.
 We refer to (Keeling and Rohani 2011) for all the details.